 For example, let's assume you have semi-monthly payroll, and check dates of the 15th and last day of the month.

-You can submit payroll on a holiday or weekend, but Zenefits Payroll can't process transactions on holidays or weekends.
+You may submit payroll on a holiday or weekend, but Zenefits Payroll cannot process transactions on holidays or weekends.

-For example, if a pay run's deadline moves a day earlier, you'll still receive reminders to run payroll 3 days, 2 days, and one day before the new approval date.
+Please note: the deadline to run payroll and reminder emails will be prorated accordingly.
+For example, if a pay run's deadline moves to a day earlier than you would normally run it, you will still receive reminders to run payroll three (3) days, two (2) days, and one (1) day before the new approval date.

 You can refresh a Draft pay run by clicking the three stacked dots in the upper right corner of the people table and selecting Reset Run.
 If you accidentally Delete a regular run, contact Zenefits Customer Care to have it regenerated.

 To make a one-time change to a single paycheck for an employee in Zenefits Payroll, make the change directly in the paystub for a particular run:

 You can add both one-time and recurring reimbursements in Zenefits Payroll.

 If you'd like to create a custom-named reimbursement type, e.g., a travel or cell phone reimbursement, see these instructions.
 For more information, see this Help Center guide to managing employee earnings in Zenefits Payroll.